-1. Mount the pivot arms using one of the twelve different locations illustrated in Table A1.
-These twelve locations allow flexibility in coupler height (vertical adjustment) and distance from the cab (horizontal adjustment).
+Mount the pivot arms using one of the six different locations illustrated in Table A1.
+These six locations allow flexibility in coupler height (vertical adjustment) and distance from the cab (horizontal adjustment).
 Choose a location so that your trailer will be as level as possible and have adequate turning clearance while towing.
-See warnings below.
+See warnings in the next column.

-WARNING: B&W recommends that you check the clearance between the truck cab and the trailer.
+▲ WARNING: B&W recommends that you check the clearance between the truck cab and the trailer.
 Compare the measurement taken from the center of the Coupler to the cab, to the measurement taken from the center of the king pin to the farthest forward corner point of the trailer.
 These measurements will allow you to see how much clearance you will have between the cab and the trailer while towing and turning.

-- ★ WARNING: B&W also recommends that you check the clearance between the bed side and the underside of the front of the trailer and to allow adequate clearance for the pitch and roll of the trailer while towing. - Locate both pivot arms, the four 3/4" threaded blocks, eight 1/2" cap screws, and eight 1/2" split lock washers.
+- ▲ WARNING: B&W also recommends that you check the clearance between the bed side and the underside of the front of the trailer and to allow adequate clearance for the pitch and roll of the trailer while towing. - 2.
+Locate both pivot arms, the four threaded blocks, eight 1/2" cap screws, and eight 1/2" split lock washers.
 Place the lock washers over the cap screws.
 Align the flat side of the pivot arm flat against the bolt plate and install four 1/2" cap screws through the holes on the arm, holding the arm in place, as shown in figure A2.
-Locate the threaded blocks.
-Note that the sides of the block have threaded holes on one side and smooth bored holes on the other side.
-When installing the threaded blocks it is critical that the side with the smooth holes is flat against the bolt plate when installed.
-Pass the threaded block under the bases side and align the block with each set of screws and start each screw, as shown in figure A3.
+Pass the threaded blocks under the bases side and align the block with each set of screws and start each screw, as shown in figure A2.
 After all the screws are started through the arms, torque each bolt to 80 ft-lbs.